CSC-3380-Fall-2024/Team-18/README.md

     All assets and scripts can be viewed within the Godot project, or using an editor of your choice.

+    **THE GODOT EDITOR REQUIRES .NET 8.0 OR ABOVE TO WORK PROPERLY.
+MAKE SURE YOU HAVE THIS INSTALLED BEFORE OPENING THE EDITOR. ** This does not apply to the .exe file.

     Controls:
     WASD - Move around